 - a.
-Preprocessing: This process consists of (1) checking the rainfall observation data (validity and consistency) using the method described by [4]; (2) calculating the SOND season climate variables (rainfall observation of all stations, GCM for all ensemble members).
+Preprocessing : This process consists of (1) checking the rainfall observation data (validity and consistency) using the method described by [4]; (2) calculating the SOND season climate variables (rainfall observation of all stations, GCM for all ensemble members).
 Especially for the SST, the data is divided into three months, i.e. June (lag 3), July (lag 2) and August (lag 1); and (3) calculating the normalization of SOND data for rainfall observations and GCM data, and the normalization of SST for each lag. - b.
 SST domain selection: clustering the SST domain into N clusters, and checking the correlation between the normalized observation rainfall with the center of the SST cluster.
-In this case, the SST data in particular grid is taken as part of the SST domain set if the correlation is found to be statistically different from zero at 0.9 confidence level. - Feature Extraction: For each rainfall station, the GCM domain that is used as predictor is within the dimension of emble members).
-Especia Figure 3.
-The flow diagram of the experiments led into three months, i.edeling and testing ANN: In this ANN model, and August (lag 1); a inputs are GCM and SST data, while the outputs are tion of SOND data for irainfall data of all stations.
-The developed ANN lel is the multilayer perceptron with one input layer, data, and the normalizate hidden layer and one output layer.
-Input layer lustering the SST domain and another group for rainfall from GCMs.
-The the correlation betwent layer is in accordance with a consistent number ainfall with the center of tations.
-Training of the ANN model is based on error e SST data in particular; propagation algorithm as described by [5].
-Two I domain set if the correlations of the SST in June (lag 3), July (lag 2), August (lag 1).
-Pur correlation that the price of the strength of the stren
+In this case, the SST data in particular grid is taken as part of the SST domain set if the correlation is found to be statistically different from zero at 0.9 confidence level. - c.
+Feature Extraction: For each rainfall station, the GCM domain that is used as predictor is within the dimension of d.
+Modeling and testing ANN: In this ANN model, the inputs are GCM and SST data, while the outputs are the rainfall data of all stations.
+The developed ANN model is the multilayer perceptron with one input layer, one hidden layer and one output layer.
+Input layer consists of two groups of neurons, i.e. one group for SST and another group for rainfall from GCMs.
+The output layer is in accordance with a consistent number of stations.
+Training of the ANN model is based on error back propagation algorithm as described by [5].
+Two considered factors in this experiment are the number of hidden neurons (i.e.: 5, 10, 20, and 40), and the lag time of the SST data, i.e. the SST in June (lag 3), July (lag 2), and August (lag 1).
+By considering that the total period of data is 24, the 8-fold cross validation is then used to test the model, e.
+Model evaluation: the ability of neural network techniques in predicting the total rainfall was evaluated by comparing the predicted data with observations.